This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 is a small tube placed in your vein that is used to give you medicine or liquids.

 may be given to lower your blood pressure or to keep it at a safe level.

 - A carotid ultrasound shows the blood flow in your carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
 A carotid ultrasound checks for narrow or blocked carotid arteries.

-- CT or MRI scan: Healthcare providers use these pictures to see blood flow blockage in your brain.
+- CT or MRI pictures may show blood flow blockage in your brain.
 You may be given contrast liquid to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.

-- Transesophageal echocardiogram: This is also called a TEE.
-TEE is an ultrasound that shows pictures of your heart as it beats.
+- Transesophageal echocardiogram (TEE) is an ultrasound that shows pictures of your heart as it beats.
 You may also need a TEE to check for blood clots inside your heart.
 You will be given medicine to relax you.
 Then healthcare providers put a tube into your mouth and guide it into your esophagus next to your heart.
 The tube has a small ultrasound sensor that takes the pictures of your heart beating.

 Blocked carotid arteries cause poor blood flow to the brain.
 If your arteries are blocked, you may need a carotid endarterectomy.
 Surgery may also be needed if the arteries in your heart are blocked.